 Dormand’s passion for contemporary music has led to performances at Carlsbad Contemporary Music Festival and the Dallas Symphony Orchestra’s ‘Soluna’ Festival.
 Additionally, Jonathan has been the featured soloist of contemporary cello concertos with Ensemble TIMF in South Korea, Thornton Edge and USC Symphony in California and the Bournemouth Symphony Orchestra in Britain.
 Many of Jonathan’s performances have been recorded and broadcast on the radio in both in Europe and USA.

-As an orchestral musician, Jonathan has served as guest principal cellist with the Philharmonia Orchestra, Royal Northern Sinfonia and the BBC National Orchestra of Wales.
+As an orchestral musician, Jonathan has served as guest principal cellist with the Philharmonia Orchestra of London, Royal Northern Sinfonia and the BBC National Orchestra of Wales.
 A committed and dedicated teacher, Jonathan has taught at Yellow Barn’s Young Artist Program.
 In addition to being on the faculty at the Royal Welsh College of Music and Drama.